rgjha/MMMC/README.md

 Some models like Yang-Mills with mass terms etc. are left for the interested reader.
-Please write to me about any bug or comments: raghav.govind.jha@gmail.com
+Please email for any bug report or comments: raghav.govind.jha@gmail.com

 If you find this repository useful, please cite the following paper [[1]](#1).